 There are plenty of other great things to do around Brick Lane and Shoreditch in the evening.
 Here are a few suggestions:

-Several buses will take you to Brick Lane, so it’s best to check the journey on Google Maps, which will give you all the bus options.
+SHOREDITCH BY BUS // Sky Garden to Brick Lane is one journey you may want to take by bus.
+The best way is to check the journey on Google Maps, which will give you all the bus options.
 Otherwise, take the Tube on the District Line from Monument to Aldgate East.

-For your third day in London, we suggest heading to Notting Hill and grabbing brunch in this colourful neighbourhood.
-Then, explore Kensington and Chelsea or Mayfair and Soho.
+For your final day in London, we suggest heading to Notting Hill and grabbing brunch in this colourful neighbourhood.
+Then, exploring Hyde Park and Kensington.

 Notting Hill is a vibrant neighbourhood in West London, a great place to get a feel for the city’s different personalities.